jorendorff/a-history-of-the-world-notes/008-Egyptian-clay-cattle.md

 ## Discussion

-Why did humans "home in on a small number of target species" around ten thousand years ago?

 This program describes a dramatic change in climate across northern Africa.
 What happened?
 How did it lead to the domestication of cattle in Egypt?

+What is the archaeological evidence that the Egyptians had domesticated cattle?
+(Hint: Fekri Hassan talked about evidence that he found excavating early Egyptian farming villages.)

 What did the early Egyptians keep cattle for?
 Why do we think they weren't raised for meat or milk?

+Why did humans "home in on a small number of target species" around ten thousand years ago?
+(If your answer is that agriculture forces people to focus on a small number of species, this doesn't entirely answer the question.
+Why were so few species domesticated?)

 The program says that the native African cattle have become extinct.
 How do you think this happened?